python/mypy/docs/source/command_line.rst

            # 'items' now has type List[List[str]]
            ...

+.. option:: --disable-error-code CODE

+    This flag will cause mypy to suppress errors with error code ``CODE``.
+    This flag may be repeated.

 .. option:: --local-partial-types

     In mypy, the most common cases for partial types are variables initialized using ``None``,